meyusufdemirci/ExampleProjectIdeas/README.md

 Use table view in the list screen.
 You are free to build UI as you wish.

+#### Logic
+Implement Codable to your To-Do model and store to-dos as an array in local by using UserDefaults.

 #### Keywords
 - MVVM
 - Table view
+- Codable
 - SPM
 - SnapKit
+- UserDefaults